Table of Contents

 Disturbances or Influencing the Equilibrium

 If a chemical equilibrium is disturbed, an acceleration of the reaction occurs, which then eliminates or reverses the disturbance.
-This rule is also known as the principle of least constraint or Le Châtelier’s principle.
-This “constraint” means the disturbance of the equilibrium, which leads to the reaction to having to be compensated by acceleration.
+This rule is also known as the principle of least constraint, or Le Châtelier’s principle.
+The “constraint” refers to the disturbance of the equilibrium, which leads to the reaction having to be compensated by acceleration.

-This disturbance can be triggered by different factors.
-As mentioned in the previous point, the position of the equilibrium can be changed by the deviation of temperature and pressure conditions.
-Besides these points, participating substance amounts also have an influence.
+A disturbance can be triggered by different factors.
+As mentioned previously, the position of the equilibrium can be changed by the deviation of temperature and pressure conditions.
+Also, participating in substance amounts also have an influence.

-For the sake of “rescue”, the following reactions occur at adding or removal of reaction partners: [reaction: A + B → C + D]
+For the sake of ‘rescue’, the following reactions occur with the adding or removal of reaction partners: [reaction: A + B → C + D].